Telluride Neuromorphic Cognition Engineering Workshop :: Travel + Condo

 Getting to Telluride

 Alternately, you can fly to Durango Airport (DRO) or Grand Junction Airport (GJT) and from there take a shuttle (about a 2.5 hour ride) to Telluride.
-Again, you will need to make a reservation with Telluride Express.
-Shuttle rates from these two airports are approximately $80 one-way.
+Again, you will need to make a shuttle reservation.

 You can drive to Telluride from Denver (seven hours) or from Albuquerque, New Mexico (six hours).